nsthompson/nsthompson/README.md

 #### Job

-I am a member of the WWT (https://www.wwt.com/) Global Engineering Team and I am focused on Network Programmability.
+I am a member of the WWT (https://www.wwt.com/) Global Solutions & Architecture Team and I am focused on Infrastructure Automation and Programmability.
 My background is in professional services delivery of route/switch and data center networking projects, as well as compute, storage, and collaboration solutions.

 #### Certifications